 Fiduciary liabilities include the NGNs and related accrued interest expense, unsecured claims and accrued liquidation costs.
 Fiduciary liabilities related to borrowings and claims are recorded at their contractual or settlement amounts as agreed by the NCUA and the creditors.
+Contingent liabilities related to legal actions are recorded if probable and measurable.
 Accrued liquidation costs reflect the NCUA's estimates and assumptions regarding the timing and associated costs to dispose of the AME assets.
 The future estimate of liquidation costs, as well as the actual amounts, could differ materially from current estimates and assumptions.